openstack-archive/deb-python-aioeventlet/doc/openstack.rst

 * Write a "trollius" executor for Oslo Messaging
 * Ceilometer: Add a blocking call to ``loop.run_forever()`` in the ``main()`` function
-* Ceilometer: Replace "aiogreen" executor with "trollius" executor
+* Ceilometer: Replace "aioeventlet" executor with "trollius" executor
 * Ceilometer: Use the standard trollius event loop policy
 * Ceilometer: drop the eventlet dependency